Iliotibial band syndrome

-Commonly affect young patients who are physically active, most often long distance runners or cyclists.
+Commonly affects young patients who are physically active, most often long-distance runners or cyclists.
 The exact prevalence is unknown, but one study has found the prevalence among actively training marines to be higher than 20% 5.
 Iliotibial band syndrome accounts for 12% of running-related overuse injuries 4.

 Classically, iliotibial band syndrome is diagnosed by history and physical examination.
-Pain at the lateral knee joint is the presenting symptom with point tenderness 1-2 cm above the lateral joint line.
+Pain over the greater trochanter or at the lateral knee joint is the presenting symptom with point tenderness 1-2 cm above the lateral joint line.
 Pain is usually worse with downhill running and increases throughout an episode of activity 4.